MECLabTUDA/FrOoDo/docs/DATASET_ADAPTER.md

 - The image: Image tensor.
 All augmentations will be applied on the image
 - The label_dict: Default dictionary that contains information abut the labesls e.g. the segmentation masl, the ood mask or the class label
-- The metadata: The metadata object is like a default dict and saves relevant imformation about an image e.g. OOD status, ignore index, OOD reason
+- The metadata: The metadata object is like a default dict and saves relevant information about an image e.g. OOD status, ignore index, OOD reason